DigHis2020/weekSix/notes.md

 entertainment - opera tickets, art tickets car - car fares miscellaneous - any unknown purchases by Bailey, writing cheques etc.

+I had some difficutly uploading my png file of my Inkscape poster so I had to upload it as a screenshot.
+I exported it properly but when I tried to view it in Github after uploading it, it showed up as blank.